-i) Observations of this Tribunal in para-3 of judgement in OA.777/96 refer to the extension of the scheme (for the purpose of conferment of temporary status, etc., on casual labourers) to only those workers who were recruited up to ii) The applicant was not engaged as a casual labourer at all, but was merely awarded a contract for a specific piece of work to be completed, either by him or by his agent, for a specified amount.
+- i) Observations of this Tribunal in para-3 of judgement in OA.777/96 refer to the extension of the scheme (for the purpose of conferment of temporary status, etc., on casual labourers) to only those workers who were recruited up to 10-9-1993.
+This extension to the scheme referred to was given by the Department of Posts and is not, therefore, applicable to the Telecom Department. - ii) The applicant was not engaged as a casual labourer at all, but was merely awarded a contract for a specific piece of work to be completed, either by him or by his agent, for a specified amount.
 The contract was to be renewed every month.
 Inasmuch as the applicant is not a casual labourer, but only a contract-labourer, the benefits of original scheme shall not be available to him.